-The UK population has seen a continued growth within the last few years and this has correlated with the demand for industry services.
+The UK population has seen continued growth within the last few years and this has correlated with the demand for industry services.
 Over the past five years, industry operators have seen an increase in demand for industry services due to the growth of housing and industrial activities.

 According to UK research by Ibis World, the drainage industry revenue is expected to rise at a compound annual rate of 1.8% over the five years through 2018-19 and reach £8.8 billion in revenue.
+There has never been a better time to start your own drainage company.

-The expanding UK population and increased industrial activity means that there will more than likely always be a need for drainage and sewerage services.
+The expanding UK population and increased industrial activity mean that there will more than likely always be a need for drainage and sewerage services.
 With this in mind, it can be quite an attractive proposition for potential start-ups to take a share of the drainage and sewerage market.

 In this article, Drain 247 Ltd.’s managing director – Jim Rabulan shares his tips, advice, and experience on how to plan and create an established drainage company.

 When it comes to the very basics and the essentials of starting your own company, regardless of the type or industry, there are a few fundamentals that you need to iron out.
-Once you have these basic measures in place, you will be at a stronger position to drive and grow your drainage business.
+Once you have these basic measures in place, you will be at a stronger position to drive and grow your drainage company.
 Here are the essential financial items:

 1. Open a business bank account